oumaimatoraif/oumaimatoraif/README.md

 #### I Spend most of the time doing voluntary work and new projects .

-- 🌱 I’m currently learning anything;
+- 🌱 I’m currently learning anything
-- 🔭 I’m currently exploring new things in tech;
+- 🔭 I’m currently exploring new things in tech
-- 💬 Ask me about anything iam happy to help;
+- 💬 Ask me about anything iam happy to help
-- ⚡️ Fun fact:I love to cook.
-My signature dish is homemade spaghetti and meatballs.
+- ⚡️ Fun fact: I love to cook.
+My signature dish is homemade spaghetti and meatballs

 :people_holding_hands: I love connecting with different people so if you want to say hi, I'll be happy to meet you more! :)